 POLICIES AND PROCEDURES

 It is my policy to give preference to students who must take the SAT and/or ACT in the current academic year.
 This means that the students we are seeing at any given time are mainly Juniors.
-Rising Seniors are given preference in the summer session to prepare for the August or October SATs or the September ACT.
+Rising Seniors are given preference in the summer session through to the first weekend in October to prepare for the August or October SATs or the September ACT.
 Families who contact me when their student is younger than 11th grade are put on a list to be contacted when their child is a rising Junior; I contact those families in first-come first-served order.
 Students whose Sophomore year PSATs put them within striking distance of National Merit consideration should begin their prep in the summer before their Junior year, and I do my best to accommodate them at that time; all other Juniors typically begin their prep the week following the October administration of the SAT.

 Weekdays: When Westborough Public Schools are cancelled on a weekday, tutoring sessions at Cox Tutoring Group are also cancelled.